-This protocol extends the Folder Object Protocol [MS-OXCFOLD] by adding the ability to manage the Permissions List on the Folder.
-If the client and the server both implement the Availability Web Service Protocol [MS-OXWAVLS], it also extends that protocol.
+This protocol extends the Folder Object protocol [MS-OXCFOLD] by adding the ability to manage the Permissions List on the folder.
+If the client and the server both implement the Availability Web Service protocol [MS-OXWAVLS], this protocol also extends that protocol.

-This protocol depends on the Remote Operations (ROP) List and Encoding Structure Protocol [MS-OXCROPS], Table Object Protocol [MS-OXCTABL], and Data Structures Protocol [MS-OXCDATA] to construct the ROP requests and interpret the ROP responses.
+This protocol depends on the Remote Operations (ROP) List and Encoding Structure protocol [MS-OXCROPS], the Table Object protocol [MS-OXCTABL], and the Data Structures protocol [MS-OXCDATA] to construct the ROP requests and interpret the ROP responses.